uriyacovy/ESPHome_nuki_lock/README.md

 ## How to Use
-To integrate your Nuki Smartlock, add the following code snippet to your ESPHome YAML file.
+To integrate your Nuki Smartlock, add one of the following code snippets to your ESPHome YAML file.

 > [!WARNING]
 > This component relies on NimBLE, which is incompatible with the ESPHome BLE stack.